History of the Pacific Wolf Coalition

 Recognizing the need for a unified effort to facilitate Pacific West wolf recovery, these organizations envision populations of wolves restored across their historic habitats in numbers that will allow them to re-establish their critical role in nature and ensure their long-term survival.

-Beginning with 25 groups, the Pacific Wolf Coalition has grown to include over 35 organizations working together toward restoring wolves in the Pacific West.
+Beginning with just a few groups, the Pacific Wolf Coalition (PWC) has grown to include over 25 organizations working together toward restoring wolves in the Pacific West.
 For more information, read the press release.

 As wolves return to the Pacific states of California, Oregon, and Washington, they do so on a vastly different social, political, and ecological landscape than elsewhere in the country.
 This creates opportunities and challenges unique to the region.
 Members of the Pacific Wolf Coalition seek to efficiently and effectively achieve that shared vision while honoring each member organization’s unique values, strengths, and goals.